What is VoIP and How Does it Work?

 Common Applications of VoIP

-In businesses, VoIP improves communication and collaboration, empowering teams to connect effortlessly regardless of geographical barriers.
-Call centers and customer support benefit from VoIP's advanced features, including call queuing, call forwarding, and interactive voice response systems.
+VoIP services can be used on mobile devices, enhancing communication flexibility.
+Call centers and customer support benefit from VoIP’s advanced features, including call queuing, call forwarding, and interactive voice response systems.

 VoIP is also prevalent in personal and residential use, as individuals increasingly embrace its convenience and cost-effectiveness.
-Furthermore, VoIP facilitates international calling and eliminates the need for traditional phone lines.

 Here is how you can make a call using VoIP: